-It's vitally important that you read and understand all ASH literature explaining who we are, what we do and how we do it.
-Please read and understand carefully the ASH guidelines and choose your sharing level based upon your personal needs and your desire to help the community grow.
+It's vitally important that you read and understand all ASH literature explaining every aspect of how ASH functions.
+Please read and understand carefully the ASH guidelines and choose your sharing level based upon your personal needs and also your desire to help others with their medical needs.